 Not everyone working and living in Denmark is automatically qualified for unemployment benefits.
 You must first meet the minimum requirements including being covered by the Danish rules on social security.
 Check if you qualify for coverage by the Danish social security rules.

 You must apply for unemployment benefits as soon as you become unemployed.
+It is always your personal responsibility to tell the unemployment authority that at the moment, you don’t have a job.

 Process of getting Unemployment benefits in Denmark

 Apply for unemployment benefits as soon as you become unemployed.
 First and foremost, register as a job seeker at the job centre on the first day of unemployment.
-Second, use your login details to the A-Kasse online self-service and complete the form called “ledighedserklæring.
+Second, use your login details to the A-Kasse online self-service and complete the form called “ledighedserklæring.”

 After filling out the document, send it to the A-kasse.
 By completing these two preliminary steps, you are surely on the right path towards receiving “dagpenge”.